Kulturfy

 Even if something sparks interest, it rarely leads to real understanding.

-As a result, international viewers remain engaged with the story but disconnected from the culture behind it.
+International viewers remain engaged with the story but disconnected from the culture behind it.

-Friends and family visiting Korea for the first time kept asking the same questions while watching K-content:
+My friends and family visiting Korea for the first time kept asking the same questions while watching K-content:

 What dish is that?